 Forgiveness is based on the employer maintaining or quickly rehiring employees and maintaining salary levels.
 Forgiveness will be reduced if full-time headcount declines, or if salaries and wages decrease.

 Starting April 3, 2020, small businesses and sole proprietorships can apply.
 Starting April 10, 2020, independent contractors and self-employed individuals can apply.
 On April 27, 2020, the SBA resumed accepting applications.
 We encourage you to apply as quickly as you can because there is a funding cap.

 How do I apply?

 You can apply through State Nebraska Bank & Trust, which is an existing SBA 7(a) lender.
 Call us at 402-375-1130 to speak with a loan officer.
-We thank you for your patience as we do our best to understand this new program and await final instruction from the SBA on procedures.
+The deadline to apply for funds under this program is June 30, 2020.
+We thank you for your patience as we do our best to understand this new program and the SBA’s evolving guidance and procedures.
 Note, all loans will have the same terms regardless of lender or borrower.

 How much can I borrow?

 Loans can be for up to two months of your average monthly payroll costs from the last year plus an additional 25% of that amount.
 That amount is subject to a $10 million cap.
 If you are a seasonal or new business, you will use different applicable time periods for your calculation.
 Payroll costs will be capped at $100,000 annualized for each employee.